ejiektpobehuk/git-plumber/CONTRIBUTING.md

 I'd like to make the app available in multiple languages.
 Unfortunately, `git-plubmer` is still early in the development cycle and I haven't implemented any support for i18n.
 Currently, it's not a priority because the app is still in the experimental stage.
-Architecture and data representation change a lot.
+Architecture and data representation may change a lot.
 Stay tuned though ^.~

 ## Packaging